shino369/cakephp-vuejs-integration/readme.md

-# Guide To Use Vue.js in Currently CakePHP project (TMS Module Only)
+# Guide To Hybridly Use Vue.js in old CakePHP project
 ### vue version @3.2.36
 vue@3.2.36\
 minified